avs2805/sabertooth_rospy/README.md

 If your user doesn't belong to the serial group, add user to the dialout group by running `sudo usermod -a -G dialout $USER`

+# Update
+- Added teleop_twist_joy as package dependency in place of cloing a separate git submodule.
+Running a rosdep install mentioned in the TL;DR will install it.
+- Changed launch file to launch teleop specific parameters

 ### To-Do

 ---